 In the next few parts of our series, Afton will provide some context for some of these remedies to the negative fiscal impacts of enrollment decline in school districts.
 Today, we will highlight remedies 1 and 2.

-AFFORDING QUALITY SCHOOLS – REMEDIES 1 & 2: REINVENTING FUNDING FORMULAS AND SERVICES WITH COSTS THAT SEEM FIXED
+AFFORDING QUALITY SCHOOLS – REMEDIES 1 and 2: REINVENTING FUNDING FORMULAS AND SERVICES WITH COSTS THAT SEEM FIXED

 Enrollment losses are challenging to districts financially.
 But when charters come into the picture, there are additional complexities to address in long-term planning.
 Not only is the District losing enrollment, it also often adding the service of being an authorizer and changing services by being an LEA to a different kind of customer.
 To ensure they meet these obligations and do so cost-effectively, districts should consider (a) implementing a student-need based funding formula and (b) restructure central and shared services to adapt to the differing needs of charter schools vs. district-run schools.